-(Recover content if you lose your internet connection)
+(WordPress can help you recover content if you lose your internet connection)

-Another improvement made after version 4.6 is content recovery from loss of connection.
+Another improvement made after v.
+4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …

 How To Compare Revisions – Revision Slider

-Click ‘Previous’ to browse earlier versions …
+Click ‘Previous’ to browse older post revisions …

 Click ‘Next’ to review later versions …

-(Compare any 2 post revisions)
+(Compare different post revisions)

 (’Restore This Revision’)

-(Click the post title to go back)
+(Click the title link to return)

-WordPress Revisions Function – Plugins
+WordPress Post Revisions – Plugins & Additional Notes

 (Screen Options tab)

-(Post Editor: Screen Options tab – Revisions)
+(Screen Options tab – Revisions)